Operation Sharp Guard: Blockade

 The operational area was divided into a series of "sea boxes", each the responsibility of a single warship.
 Each boarding team was composed of a "guard team" to board and wrest control of the target ship, and a "search team", to conduct the search.

 The ships were authorized to board, inspect, and seize both ships seeking to break the blockade and their cargo.
 The Combined Task Force 440 was commanded by Admiral Mario Angeli of Italy.
 It marked the first time since its founding in 1949 that NATO was involved in combat operations.

 Jadran Express incident

 On 11 March 1994, a combined British and Italian intelligence operation led to the capture of the Maltese merchant ship Jadran Express by the Italian frigate Zeffiro, which forced the freighter into the port of Taranto.
-The ship had departed from Odessa bound to Venice with a cache of 2,000 tons of Soviet-designed weaponry, valued at US$200 million.
-Manned by a boarding party of Italian marines from the San Marco battalion, the Jadran Express was eventually escorted by Zeffiro to the naval base of La Maddalena, where her cargo was unloaded under heavy security.
+The ship had departed from Odesa bound to Venice with a cache of 2,000 tons of Soviet-designed weaponry, valued at US$200 million.
+Crewed by a boarding party of Italian marines from the San Marco battalion, the Jadran Express was eventually escorted by Zeffiro to the naval base of La Maddalena, where her cargo was unloaded under heavy security.